Pumpkin Griddle Cakes with Sautéed Apples

 - Present the griddle cakes in an overlapping stack and crown with a generous spoonful of the syrupy sautéed apples.

-- Serve immediately while the thermal contrast between the hot cakes and syrupy fruit is at its peak.
+- Serve immediately while the warm contrast between the hot cakes and syrupy fruit is at its peak.

 The Heart of the Table